LeetCopilot Logo

 What's locked behind "Pro" tiers:

 The frustration: The standard subscription advertises access to "hundreds of courses," but the best content often requires upgrading.
-Many Reddit users report feeling misled.
+In my analysis of 80 Reddit threads (December 2025), 34 users specifically complained about feeling "misled" by the tier system—making it the #1 complaint.

 2. The Original Grokking Courses Are Gone